samaratrilling/MakeSchoolNotes-Swift/P9-Note-Display-Controller/content.md

 >
     override func viewWillAppear(animated: Bool) {
         super.viewWillAppear(animated)
-        let realm = Realm()
+>
-        notes = realm.objects(Note).sorted("modificationDate", ascending: false)
+        notes = Note.allObjects().sortedResultsUsingProperty("modificationDate", ascending: false)
     }
 >

-Now Run the App, you can add new notes, edit existing notes using the physical keyboard.
+Now run the app.
+You can add new notes and edit existing notes using the physical keyboard.
 Another step closer to full Note management!

 Great time to **Commit your code**

-Give yourself a pat on the back the app is coming along nicely, time to move onto the next chapter and get a bit more involved with Keyboard Handling.
+Give yourself a pat on the back!
+The app is coming along nicely.
+Time to move onto the next chapter and get a bit more involved with Keyboard Handling.